 Herman Webster Mudgett, better known under Dr. Henry Howard Holmes (H.H.
 Holmes), was among one of the first documented serial killers in the modern sense of the term, along with Dr. Thomas Neill Cream.

 |H.H.
 Holmes Murder Castle on the corner of Wallace and 63rd streets in Chicago.
-This is the 63rd Street View. (unknown date)|
+This is the 63rd Street View.
+Note the added fourth floor. (unknown date)|

 |This is a cabinet photo of the H.H.
 Holmes Murder Castle looking northwest towards 63rd street in Chicago.
 This location is now the Englewood Post Office.
-This photo was taken on the Wallace Street side of the building, note the tracks on Wallace. (unknown date)|
+This photo was taken on the Wallace Street side of the building.
+Note the tracks on Wallace. (unknown date)|

-In contrast, the upper two floors contained his personal office and a labyrinth of rooms with doorways opening to brick walls, oddly angled hallways, stairways leading to nowhere, doors that could only be opened from the outside and a host of other strange and deceptive constructions.
-Holmes was constantly firing and hiring different workers during the construction of the Castle, claiming that "they were doing incompetent work."
+In contrast, the upper two floors contained his personal office and a labyrinth of rooms with doorways opening to brick walls, oddly angled hallways, stairways leading to nowhere, doors that could only be opened from the outside, and a host of other strange and deceptive constructions.
+Holmes was constantly firing and hiring different workers during the Castle's construction, claiming that "they were doing incompetent work."
 His actual reason was to ensure that he was the only one who fully understood the design of the building.

 |Note the 4th floor has been removed.|